jekymin8232/vitalguardai-com/README.md

 To be honest, British food is the best.
 After all, nothing tastes better than a free meal.

+I wouldn't marry a British woman, because I don't want to spend the rest of my life eating British food.

 ⭐ One Star — A very good restaurant in its category.

 ⭐⭐ Two Stars — Excellent cooking, worth a detour.